J. Paul Austin: Personal and family life

 Paul Austin served on a number of other executive boards including SunTrust, General Electric, Dow Jones & Company, Morgan Guaranty Trust, Continental Oil and Federated Department Stores.
 Austin was chairman of the board of trustees of the RAND Corporation from 1972 to 1981.
 He was a member of the Trilateral Commission and the Council on Foreign Relations.

 In 1977, Austin received the Golden Plate Award of the American Academy of Achievement.

 Austin was an avid golfer and was a chairman of the tournament policy board of the Professional Golfers' Association of America (PGA).
 He belonged to a number of the world's top golf clubs including Augusta National, Scotland's Royal and Ancient Golf Club of St Andrews and Cypress Point Club in Pebble Beach, California.

 From 1958 onward the Austins made their home in the Buckhead community of Atlanta.

 Paul and Jeane Austin had two sons, Jock and Sam, and eight grandchildren.
-Grandson J. Paul Austin III was the longtime chief investment officer at the private investment firm of billionaire S. Daniel Abraham and is chairman of Cornerstone Bank in Atlanta.